j-scharrenbach/tado-individual-away-control/README.md

   "allow_deep_sleep": <true/false, allow/disallow deep sleep>,
-  "deep_sleep_after_hours": <float, time in hours after which deep sleep gets enabled>, "deep_sleep_temperature": <int, temperature to be set when in deep sleep mode>, "interval": <int, interval of ping events in seconds>, "max_ping_cnt": <int, number of consecutive pings>, "client_state_history_len": <int, number of ping events to evaluate for state>, "min_home_success_pings": <int, minimal number of successfull pings to set state to home>, "print_timestamp": <true/false, print the timestamps in terminal (set to false for privacy reasons)>, "rules": [
+  "deep_sleep_after_hours": <float, time in hours after which deep sleep gets enabled>, "deep_sleep_temperature": <int, temperature to be set when in deep sleep mode>, "interval": <int, interval in seconds>, "default_stale_state": "HOME",
+  "print_timestamp": <true/false, print the timestamps in terminal (set to false for privacy reasons)>, "rules": [
     {
-      "zone_id": <int, id of the zone OR list<int>, zone ids OR "default">, "ips": [
+      "zone_id": <int, id of the zone OR list<int>, zone ids OR "default">, "device": [
-        "<list of ips for the desired zone>"
+        "<list of names of the devices to listen for this zone(s)>" ]
-      ]
     }
   ]
 }
 ```

-Each rule is defined by the zone id and a list of the devices to look for (make sure the devices have a static ip).
+Each rule is defined by the zone id and a list of the devices to look for.
+The script receives the home state of each device in the defined interval and sets the zones accordingly.

 The `zone_id` field can be a single zone id, a list of zone ids (e.g. `[1, 2, 3]`) or the string `"default"`, which applies to all zones no rule is defined for.
 Keep in mind: There can only be one rule per zone, otherwise the application will terminate.